Oscillating scalar potential and its implications for cosmic neutrino background searches: Implications for neutrino physics

+Figure~\ref{CnuBplot} illustrates how the detection rate is modulated by neutrino oscillations between quasi-Dirac and Majorana states.
+The \(\sim 12.3\)-year half-life of tritium \(\beta\)-decay does not affect short-timescale modulation analyses.
+Moreover, the \(\beta\)-decay background can be distinguished and subtracted based on its spectral characteristics relative to the C\(\nu\)B capture signal.
+Due to its unique signatures, a modulation-based search may offer greater advantages than a straightforward event-counting approach by effectively canceling out systematic uncertainties.
+A detailed sensitivity analysis of the C$\nu$B modulation search is presented in Appendix~\ref{ModulationSec}.

-\paragraph{Implications for neutrino oscillations |} A time-dependent Majorana mass term can affect active neutrino masses and flavor oscillations.
+A time-dependent Majorana mass term can affect active neutrino masses and flavor oscillations.
 The eigenvalues of both active and sterile neutrinos depend on the Dirac mass \(m_D\) and the Majorana mass \(M_N\).
-If the Majorana mass is small (as shown in Eq.~\eqref{MNbound}), the variation in the active neutrino mass remains naturally modest.
-Consequently, its impact on neutrino flavor oscillations is negligible, removing any direct constraints on the Majorana time ratio \(\tau/T\).
-A more comprehensive analysis would require the Casas–Ibarra parameterization~\cite{Casas:2001sr} of the Yukawa matrix and Dirac mass term in terms of \(M_N\) for all generations, but we do not discuss those details here.
+If the Majorana mass is small (as shown in Eq.~\eqref{MNbound}), the variations in the active neutrino mass and the mass square differences remain naturally modest.
+Consequently, their impact on neutrino flavor oscillations is negligible.